vitebook/vitebook/.github/contributing.md

 $: pnpm install

 # Install dependency for a single package.
-$: pnpm install vite --filter @vitebook/core
+$: pnpm install vite --filter core

 # Update a dependency for a single package.
-$: pnpm up vite@2.6.13 --filter @vitebook/core
+$: pnpm up vite@2.6.13 --filter core

 # Update a dependency for all packages.
 $: pnpm up vite@2.6.13 -r